murrayace/EMS/README.md

 # Employee Management System

 ## Introduction
 An employee management system designed to facilitate the management of employee information within an organization.
-This system is built using Java, JSP, Servlets, CRUD operations, and SQL.
+This system is built using Java, JSP, Servlets, CRUD operations, and MySQL.

 ## Roles and Functions
 1. **System manager:**